OTUSOFE365025/project-group31-crn45894/README.md

 S4:
-Privacy regulation compliance is sensitive to how logs are stored/encrypted (QA-4).
+Privacy regulation compliance is sensitive to how logs are stored (QA-4).
-A small misconfiguration can make stored responses non-compliant.
+A small misconfiguration can make stored responses non compliant.
-Tradeoff Points (T)

 TRADEOFFS